elves/elvish.io/src/learn/effective-elvish.md

 ```elvish
 fn git-describe { echo (git describe --tags --always) }
 ```

 ## Mixing Bytes and Values

 Each pipe in Elvish comprises two components: one traditional byte pipe that carries unstructured bytes, and one value pipe that carries Elvish values.
-You can write to both at the same time, and output capture will capture both:
+You can write to both, and output capture will capture both:

 ```elvish-transcript
 ~> fn f { echo bytes; put value }